by #LizPublika

 “The Olympic symbol consists of five interlaced rings of equal dimensions (the Olympic rings), used alone, in one or in five different colors.
 When used in its five-color version, these colors shall be, from left to right, blue, yellow, black, green and red.
 The rings are interlaced from left to right; the blue, black and red rings are situated at the top, the yellow and green rings at the bottom in accordance with the following graphic reproduction.
 The Olympic symbol expresses the activity of the Olympic Movement and represents the union of the five continents and the meeting of athletes from throughout the world at the Olympic Games.”

 Although Coubertin was born into French aristocracy, he eventually became an academic who studied a wide range of topics, most notably education and history.
 He graduated with a degree in law and public affairs from the Institut d'études politiques de Paris (Sciences Po), where he first came up with the idea of reviving the Olympic Games.
-Perhaps because his father was an accomplished painter whose work was displayed and given prizes at the Parisian salon, Coubertin believed in the importance of the arts, and therefore advocated for their inclusion in the Olympic program.
-Growing up at a time of wars, he wanted to promote peaceful competition.
+Perhaps because his father was an accomplished painter whose work was displayed and given prizes at the Parisian Salon, Coubertin believed in the importance of the arts and, therefore, advocated for their inclusion in the Olympic program.
+That, and growing up at a time of wars, he wanted to promote peaceful competition.

 It was Coubertin who wrote many of the rules featured in the Olympic Charter when it was first published in 1908 under the title of Annuaire du Comité International Olympique.
 However, some of the rules contained within were written by Pierre de Coubertin as early as 1898.
 Among other things, it establishes the relations between the International Federations, National Olympic Committees and the Olympic Movement.
 The Pierre de Coubertin medal (also known as the Coubertin medal or the True Spirit of Sportsmanship medal) is awarded by the IOC to athletes who demonstrate the spirit of sportsmanship in the Olympic Games.